 Trail Blazers Foundation Fund

-The Trail Blazers are dedicated to positively impacting the lives of historically underserved children and families where they live, learn and play.
+The Trail Blazers are dedicated to positively impacting the lives of individuals from historically underserved and marginalized communities with a focus on youth where they live, learn and play.

-The TBFF gives grants to nonprofits throughout Oregon and southwest Washington to support underserved youth and their families across three focus areas.
+The TBFF gives grants to nonprofits throughout Oregon and southwest Washington to support youth and families from historically underserved and marginalized communities across three focus areas.

-The TBFF has three funding streams: LIVE, LEARN and PLAY:
+The TBFF has three funding streams: LIVE Greener, LEARN and PLAY: